 - Start screen control: Administrators can control the layout of the Start screen to ensure that certain apps are accessible and also to enforce consistency across all devices.

-Unless you are upgrading from Windows 7, this installation requires a "clean install."
+Unless you are upgrading from the most recent prior version of Windows, this installation requires a "clean install."
 This means that if the computer has an existing operating system, you must remove all operating system files and applications, install the system, and reinstall the applications.
 For complete information, see TechSoup's How to Upgrade to Windows 8.

-Windows 8.1 Enterprise requires significant system resources, as detailed in the system requirements.
-It is likely that PCs currently running an operating system older than Windows Vista might not be able to run Windows 8.1.
+Windows Enterprise requires significant system resources, as detailed in the system requirements.
+It is likely that PCs currently running an operating system older than Windows Vista might not be able to support an upgrade.
 For a good start on evaluating whether to upgrade, see TechSoup's Should You Upgrade to Windows 8?
 Questions to Consider.

 Important Volume Licensing Information